 Local Community Links:

 The Riverside station opened its doors as a transit facility on June 14, 1993.
-It is a platform only with no shelter.
+It consists of a platform with small shelters to protect travelers from inclement weather and the sun.
 Amtrak service by the Southwest Chief was introduced to the station on April 29, 2002, ending the practices of Amtrak trains passing through Riverside without a scheduled stop.
 Today, the station serves mainly as a Metrolink commuter train and transit bus station, in addition to Amtrak.